nascimento-jean/MBGAP-pipeline/README.md

 **Option B — CSV Samplesheet (recommended for multiple samples with metadata)**

-Create a CSV file with information for each sample:
+The samplesheet is a CSV file with information for each sample.
+It must follow this format:

 ```csv
 sample,r1,r2,genus,species,gram,gsize